My laptop is a Samsung Q45 which I am very pleased with on the whole.

 Video

-After installation there was a curious video problem: no text or icons were rendered, although the system was otherwise usable.
+There was a curious video problem with the default Intel driver in lenny: no text or icons were rendered, although the system was otherwise usable.
 This is 451791; adding the following two Option lines to xorg.conf fixed it:

 An alternative is to add Option "EXANoComposite" "true" instead, but that causes graphical corruption in Mozilla-based web browsers (491871).